nigelvh/K7NVH-DC-PDU/SNMP/Cacti/README.md

 ## k7nvh_pdu.xml
 This xml file defines how to query the indexed SNMP data.
 Usually this file gets installed in a default cacti folder for SNMP queries.
 On my Ubuntu install, this was located at /usr/share/cacti/resource/snmp_queries

+This xml file is based on the existing configs that ship with cacti, as well as the information available in the cacti manual at http://docs.cacti.net/manual:087:3a_advanced_topics.3b_snmp_data_query_walkthrough

 ## cacti_graph_template_pdu_-_port_current.xml
 ## cacti_graph_template_pdu_-_port_power.xml
 ## cacti_graph_template_pdu_-_voltage.xml